MacArthur Center: Purchase by the city

 In March 2021, the city of Norfolk announced plans to redevelop or demolish the mall by 2030 to make room for new developments.
 The mall would continue to operate normally until then.

 In early July 2023, a month after the city of Norfolk purchased the mall, Dillard's, which has been one of the mall's major anchors since the mall's opening, announced it would close its upper two floors to become a single floor clearance store, and that the interior entrance to the mall from Dillard's would be permanently closed.
 Its last day was September 4, 2023.

 In mid-July 2023, the development authority voted to allocate $4 million to purchase Dillard's, meaning that the mall was now be entirely under City of Norfolk control and will potentially pave the way for redevelopment plans.

+In January 2026, it was announced that the Regal Cinemas, the final anchor which had occupied most of the third floor of the mall, would close.
+In February 2026, it was announced that the mall would close on June 30, 2026, with demolition expected by late of next year with plans for redevelopment.
+The mall permanently closed on June 27, 2026 at 5 PM EDT.